 Regarding the Emancipation Proclamation and how it did NOT apply in Tennessee: In 1863 and through much of 1864, slavery was still being enforced in parts of Tennessee (the process under which slavery ended was a very complicated one; it didn’t just happen in a day or a week.)

 Look at the photo on the top of page 16.
-Now take a look at this photo (click on it to make it larger.)
+Now take a look at the photo to the right (click on it to make it larger.)
 These photographs, both taken during the Civil War, show the SAME BRIDGE–the one across Running Water Creek in Marion County.
 Perhaps we can all marvel at how good the Union Army’s engineers were to rebuild the bridge with the speed that they did!

 Click here to learn more about this bridge and its reconstruction during the war.